top of page

 Let me know what you think in the comments.

-Quote “Anger” by Thich Nhat Hanh (2001) from the book Mindful Parenting by Prof Susan Bögels & Dr Kathleen Restifo - highly recommended.
+Quote “Anger” by Thich Nhat Hanh (2001) from the book Mindful Parenting by Prof Susan Bögels & Dr Kathleen Restifo - highly recommended reading.

 The Guilty Parent Club

-If you are interested in understanding more about your emotions as a parent and how you can feel more regulated, take a look at how The Guilty Parent Club might help you.
+If you are interested in understanding more about your emotions as a parent and how you can feel more regulated, take a look at how The Guilty Parent Club could help.